Hot answers tagged

 What is Link-local addressing?

-Link-local addresses are used for communication between two hosts (which are there on the same link) when no other IP address is specified.
-In simple words, at the time of booting up, OS tries to ...
+Link-local addresses are used for communication between two hosts (which are on the same link) when no other IP address is specified.
+In simple words, at the time of booting up, the OS tries to ...

 Gaurav Kansal's user avatar